stricklandrbls/daffodil-vscode/DEVELOPMENT.md

 the yarn script `"vite:dev"`, under `"scripts"` in `package.json`, should be utilized for building the extension for debugging capabilities.

+##### Using Symlink Paths

+Another important issue to note when choosing working directories is that VSCode, like many IDEs, seems to not like projects that are on paths reachable via symlinks.
+Using symlinks in paths is highly likely to cause problems and thus should be avoided.

 #### Re-trying Verification After Errors